 While scanning the internet recently, I happened across an article titled “Why Fish Double-Taper Fly Lines?”
 A website reader wondered what these lines were for, noting that he didn’t know anyone that fished one.
 The article’s author then opined that he himself had never fished a double-taper either.
-Seeking an answer, the question was passed yet again to some other folks.
+Seeking an answer, the question was passed on to some other folks.

 To my mind, however, Why fish a double-taper? isn’t the telling question.
-Rather, what we should all be asking is, Why fish a weight-forward?
-Indeed, considering the relative merits of each taper, it’s long struck me as odd that the weight-forward has so convincingly supplanted the double-taper as the de facto line choice for today’s anglers (I’m referring only to floating lines).
+Rather, what we should be asking is, Why fish a weight-forward?
+Indeed, considering the relative merits of each taper, it’s long struck me as odd that the weight-forward has so convincingly supplanted the double-taper as the de facto line choice for today’s anglers (I’m referring here to floating lines).

 After all, double-tapers were the standard in this sport for ages.
 Weight-forwards are a comparative newcomer, specialty lines that arose from the quest for distance.
-But somewhere in the neighborhood of twenty to thirty years ago this paradigm changed, and weight-forwards took over the world.
+But somewhere in the neighborhood of thirty years ago this paradigm changed, and weight-forwards took over the world.
 They shouldn’t have.

 It’s been noted as a disadvantage of double-tapers that they take up more room on a reel.
 Which means you’ll have less backing on your reel.
 True.
-But having less backing isn’t the same as having no backing, and any adequately sized reel will provide for a reasonable allowance.
+But having less backing isn’t the same as having no backing, and any adequately sized reel provides for a reasonable allowance.
 (I think most of us know how infrequently we need it for trout fishing.)

-Nevertheless, here’s the situation: Long cast required—at least 85 feet.
+There are other considerations between the two tapers, but here’s the bottom line.
+I can think of just one fishing situation—fresh or saltwater—where I would opt for a weight-forward line instead of a double-taper (and it’s a long belly weight-forward, which doesn’t really count, since the benefits of such a line are more akin to those of a double-taper anyway).
+Nevertheless, here it is: long cast required—at least 75 feet.
 A need for a heavy line—7-weight or heavier.
-Single casts only at sighted fish or multiple casts if fishing blind—the point here is that in either case the amount of time between casts isn’t important (so there’s no penalty for the extra time it takes to strip in the line before making another cast).
+Single casts only at sighted fish or multiple casts if fishing blind—the point being that in either case the amount of time between casts isn’t important (so there’s no penalty for the extra time it takes to strip in the line before making another cast).
 Finally, no line manipulation necessary after completing the cast.